pictures are screenprints from the Serflac video

 decorative high-rising structure from iron rods and bottles

-For about nine years Sanpériz worked very intensively to transform his house into an art environment.
+For about nine years Sanpériz worked very intensely to transform his house into an art environment.
 Maybe he had the dream that once he could start a restaurant at the premises, but probably we will never know, because there are no reports available of people who talked with him about his motivations.

 Anyhow, when he had done such a lot of work, Sanpériz decided to sell the house.
 Once more it is unknown for what reason he did so.
 The house was bought by a farmer from the area, who used it to house seasonal farmhands from other countries.